Dmumladz3/Epam-course-module1/modules/Build tools (Maven, Gradle)/Homework.md

 Use names for job described in brackets (name: $nameOfJob)

-Create continuous Job (name: continuous) – 1 point
+Create continuous Job (name: continuous)

 Should build when SCM has changes